 Then, there are the situations where employers actually threaten the injured worker with termination of employment or some other explicit or implied threat of retaliation.
 You need to know that this is completely illegal, even if they just imply that there will be retaliation.
 Or, if your employer does retaliate, openly or in a way that might be excused by other motivations, this is also illegal.
 The important thing to know, here, is that you can fight employer retaliation and seek the workers’ compensation that you are owed.

 What Can You Do When An Employer Lies or Retaliates?

 Never be bullied or intimidated by an employer who wants to convince you that you’d be better off not filing a workers’ compensation claim after a work related injury.
 You have a right to that compensation, and your employer has no right to retaliate.
 You may feel like you are up against a more powerful entity than yourself, a big company, lots of lawyers, entities that seem to hold your future and your wellbeing in the palms of their hands.

 Yet, they are not as big and powerful as they seem, and you can become much more powerful with the representation of a skilled Georgia workers’ compensation attorney.
 We know all the tricks, and we aren’t intimidated one bit by underhanded employer tactics.
-Call the Bader Law Firm, LLC, and get a free consultation to learn more about your rights and protections under the law.
+Call Bader Scott Injury Lawyers, and get a free consultation to learn more about your rights and protections under the law.